starberry/joomla-repo/README.md

 git checkout -b j3.3.0

 # Copy the new version of Joomla into httpdocs
+## .. unzip joomla into an empty httpdocs

 # Correct permissions; update links; add humans.txt and robots-*.txt